Jtreu/Academic-Project/README.md

 Group project for database

 ## TO DO:

-* autoincrement new teacher ids
-* autoincrement new student ids
-* figure out how to calculate current reading level, implement
+* calculate current reading level
+* calculate grades
+* require headers / fix database connection redundancy*Jameson

+## TO DO: ??
+* input checking
+* better navigation after submissions

     - (Average reading level of all books read by that student + average of assessment grades for that student) / 2
-* add ability to insert new instructors *Nick
-* add ability to insert new books *Nick
-* fix inserting read books *Jameson
-* calculate grades?
-* require headers *Jameson